How To Ensure A Successful Big Data Proof of Concept?

 “Give me six hours to chop down a tree and I will spend the first four sharpening the axe.”
 This is how Abraham Lincoln described his habit of meticulous planning.
 But at Ellicium we have taken this quote seriously when it comes to planning a Big Data implementation.

 We have helped number of clients from conceptualization to Big Data Proof of Concept (POC) to production implementation of various Big Data use cases mainly for streaming and Internet Of Things (IOT) data using our Ellicium’s Gazelle.
 A common factor in all successful Big Data Proof of concept to Production journeys has been ‘planning well even before the POC’.

-This is a routine journey for us now given that the solution has matured with each implementation.
+This is a routine journey for us now.
+Given that the solution has mature with each implementation.
 Learnings from each Big Data Proof of Concept have helped us make each Big Data POC more effective in terms of value delivered and readiness for production implementation.
 Some key lessons that we learnt are:

 Having proven value of Big Data during the Proof of Concept, your business users will always want a fast transition to production implementation.
-Points discussed above ensure that bridge is crossed with minimal hassles.
+Points discussed above ensure that bridge crosses with minimal hassles.